eyeC-Beyond-Defense-Absolute-Visibility/Sentinel-Trace/README.md

 While most security tools focus on signatures (what a file *looks* like), Sentinel Trace focuses on **contextual reasoning** (what a process *does*).
 It observes, contextualizes, and explains suspicious behaviors at the kernel level without modifying applications.

-## 🧠 Detection Philosophy: "Reasoning-First"
-We move away from noisy, signal-only alerts to focus on **explainable security**:
-- ✅ **Context over Isolation:** A shell is not a threat; a shell spawned by `nginx` is.
-- ✅ **Kernel-Level Truth:** Using eBPF for tamper-proof telemetry.
-- ✅ **Zero Instrumentation:** Security visibility with zero impact on application code.
-- ✅ **Evidence-Based:** Every alert must be backed by a clear parent/child process lineage.

 ### 🧭 Roadmap
 - [x] v1.0 Genesis: Single-signal detection & Manual reasoning.
 - [ ] v2.0 Correlation: Multi-signal (Process + Network) correlation (Work in Progress).